Originally written: 11/5/2012; last update: 7/7/2018

 This page is part of my Managing EFI Boot Loaders for Linux document.
 If a Web search has brought you to this page, you may want to start at the beginning.

 The systemd-boot boot manager is, as the name implies, part of the Linux systemd startup system.
 This boot manager was previously known as gummiboot, which is German for rubber boat.
 Under either name, it is, like rEFIt and rEFInd, a boot manager, not a boot loader; you can use systemd-boot to select which OS to boot or to launch a 3.3.0 or later kernel, but not to launch another OS's kernel.
 Despite its linkage to systemd, systemd-boot can be used even if you don't use systemd; and if your distribution uses systemd (as most do), you can use a boot manager other than systemd-boot.

 Because systemd-boot is a boot manager and not a boot loader, you'll need to use a separate boot loader to launch Linux.
-In practice, this could well be the EFI stub loader, making systemd-boot a good substitute for ELILO, SYSLINUX, GRUB Legacy, or GRUB 2 if you're using a 3.3.0 or later kernel.
+In practice, this is likely to be the EFI stub loader.
+Although you could use systemd-boot to chainload to GRUB 2 or some other boot loader, there would be little advantage to using systemd-boot in such a configuration.